aadityasingh/HARP/README.md

 # HARP

 Human Annotated Reasoning Problems (**HARP**) is a math reasoning dataset consisting of 4,780 short answer questions from US national math competitions, spanning from 1950 to Sept.
 2024.
-The paper can be found at [HARP.pdf](HARP.pdf) or on arxiv: [https://arxiv.org/abs/2412.08819](https://arxiv.org/abs/2412.08819).
+The paper can be found at [HARP.pdf](HARP.pdf).

 We release a few splits of our dataset:
 - [HARP.jsonl.zip](HARP.zip) consists of 4,780 short answer questions and is the **default** split for running the evaluation.